wp-cli/profile-command/README.md

 	[--all]
 		Profile callbacks for all WordPress hooks.

+	[--spotlight]
+		Filter out logs with zero-ish values from the set.

 	[--url=<url>]
 		Execute a request against a specified URL.
 Defaults to the home URL.